What does Clarissa mean?

 Clarissa is a very prominent first name for females (#744 out of 4276, Top 17%) but an unusual last name for both adults and children.
 (2000 U.S. Census)

 Charted below is the birth name popularity of Clarissa for girls.
 Clarissa reached its peak position of #236 in the U.S. in the year 1994, and is currently at #765.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Records, 2014)

-Below is a charted analysis of the popularity of the girl name Clarissa and affiliated names.
-Popular variation forms of Clarissa (#765 last year) rated in the Top 1000 are Charissa, Claire (#44 last year), Clara (#108), Clare (#723), Clarice and Clarisa.
-These girl names reached the peak of their popularity during the years 1890-1899 and have become much less popular since, with the versions Clare, Clarice and Clarissa becoming less trendy.
-Claire (#44) and Clara (#108) are two of the more contemporarily stylish birth names here, with both names enjoying a resurgence in usage.
-(2014 Birth Statistics)
+Popular variation forms of Clarissa (#765 last year) are Charissa, Claire (#44 last year), Clara (#108), Clare (#723), Clarice and Clarisa.
+These girl names reached the peak of their popularity during 1890-1899 (usage of 0.4723%) and have become much less popular since (usage 0.3371%, down 28.6%), with the versions Clare, Clarice and Clarissa becoming less trendy.
+Claire (#44) and Clara (#108) are two of the more contemporarily stylish birth names here, and there is a resurgence in baby name usage for both names.
+Below is a charted analysis of the popularity of Clarissa and affiliated names.
+(Top 1000 Baby Names Records, 2014)

 Clarissa▼ is pronounced similarly to Clayrissa, Klarisza and Klaryssa.
 Other suggested similar baby names are Carissa▼, Claresta and Clarizza.
 These names tend to be less frequently used than Clarissa.